harkamalsingh8/harkamalsingh8/README.md

 ## 🤝 Contributing

-If you'd like to contribute to any of my projects or report issues, please check the [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute to any of my projects or report issues, please email me at [harkamalsingh8@gmail.com](mailto:harkamalsingh8@gmail.com)

 ## 🙏 Acknowledgments